2019 Gent–Wevelgem

-The 2019 Gent–Wevelgem is a road cycling one-day race that took place on 31 March 2019 in Belgium.
+The 2019 Gent–Wevelgem – In Flanders Fields was a Belgian road cycling one-day race that took place on 31 March 2019 over a distance of 251.5 kilometres between Deinze and Wevelgem.
 It was the 81st edition of Gent–Wevelgem and the 12th event of the 2019 UCI World Tour.
-It was won by Alexander Kristoff in the sprint.
+It was won by Alexander Kristoff of UAE Team Emirates in the sprint.